erfan-sadeghiii/erfan-sadeghiii/README.md

 ## ✦ about

-> I specialize in web development — both backend and frontend — with professional experience.
+> I experienced in web development — both backend and frontend
 > Currently seeking new challenges and actively transitioning into **Data Science**.

 ---